keeping the heat inside exterior walls

 This method is best for primarily cold climates.

 Installing a radiant barrier in the walls is done just like the cathedral ceiling method.
+For cold climates, this application is MOST EFFECTIVE when you are using some type of radiant heat source (baseboard heat, wood/pellet stove, in-floor radiant heat, fireplace, etc.) versus just using a forced air system.
 When you are trying to keep heat from escaping, it is best to have the foil closest to the inside of the room as possible, while still maintaining an air space on one side of the foil.
 You will add the foil over the insulation in the walls, then create an air gap and finish with the sheetrock.

 The Layers of the Wall